Need to speak to a Financial Advisor, but don’t know where to start? You’re not alone.

 Word of mouth is always incredibly important and many advisors focus on building their reputation locally.
 So in the first instance it’s always worth asking trusted friends and family who they have chosen to advise them on their money, and if they would recommend using them.

-If you feel uncomfortable asking others, you can also use an independent rating service such as VouchedFor, who allow customers to independently rate the service they have received from their advisor.
+If you feel uncomfortable asking others, you can also use an independent rating service such as VouchedFor or Unbiased, who allow customers to independently rate the service they have received from their advisor.
 They have customer reviews on thousands of regulated Financial Advisors all over the country, and you can search to find one with experience in Mortgages or Pensions depending on what you need.
-If this is of interest, then they also offer a Free Financial Health Check with a trusted, well-rated advisor in your local area.
+If this is of interest, then VouchedFor also offer a Free Financial Health Check with a trusted, well-rated advisor in your local area.

 Given many advisors offer a free first session to give you a chance to try out their service before paying for anything, it can make sense to meet more than one.
 This way you can make a comparison and see who you have the best rapport with – to ultimately help you decide who you trust most to give you the best advice for your circumstances.